Projects

 The autographs, drawings, and music by E. T. A. Hoffmann in the holdings of the Bamberg State Library are already fully digitized and available in Kalliope, the national database for modern paper and autographs.
 All works are freely accessible within the digital collections of the Bamberg Treasures.

 The E.T.A.
 Hoffmann Portal of the Berlin State Library links the materials from Bamberg with holdings from other institutions.
-This unique portal comprehensive research in different catalogues, databases, and bibliographies.
+This unique portal enables comprehensive searches across different catalogs, databases and bibliographies.
 It offers a versatile and comprehensive view into the life and work of E. T. A. Hoffmann.
 A literary city tour through Bamberg is also available as well as suggestions for teaching Hoffmann's works in the classroom.

 For more information about the project, please contact the directorate or the Berlin office.

-Since September 2019, the Bamberg State Library has been participating in a project for the mass digitisation of its copyright-free holdings of historical printed books.
+Since September 2019, the Bamberg State Library has been participating in a project for the mass digitization of its copyright-free holdings of historical printed books.

-The collection of books printed in the 15th to the 19th centuries at the Bamberg State Library comprises about 130 000 titles.
-Within the framework of the Google project, about 80 % of these titles will be digitised over a period of several years and made accessible free of charge via the Bamberg Catalogue and Google Books.
+The collection of books printed in the 16th to the 19th centuries at the Bamberg State Library comprises about 130 000 titles.
+Within the framework of the Google project, about 80 % of these titles will be digitized over a period of several years and made accessible free of charge via the Bamberg Catalog and Google Books.
 Valuable historical sources and rare regional publications will thus become available to a broad international audience.

 Thanks to the partnership with Google and the Bavarian State Library, new ways of accessing the texts and images in the books can also be developed, such as a full-text search even in scripts that are difficult to read today, such as black letter, an image-based similarity search or the used in curated collections and virtual exhibitions, for example on the platform Google Arts & Culture.

-When books are selected for digitisation, the existing catalogue descriptions and their state of preservation are carefully checked.
-Errors in the catalogue are corrected.
-Fragile, damaged and endangered volumes cannot be digitised.
-Digitisation takes place outside the library, so books from changing stock groups are unavailable to users in the library for several weeks.
+When books are selected for digitisation, the existing catalog descriptions and their state of preservation are carefully checked.
+Errors in the catalog are corrected.
+Fragile, damaged and endangered volumes cannot be digitized.
+Digitization takes place outside the library, so books from changing stock groups are unavailable to users in the library for several weeks.

-The mass digitisation project makes the historical holdings of the Bamberg State Library conveniently accessible to all interested parties from their computers at home.
+The mass digitization project makes the historical holdings of the Bamberg State Library conveniently accessible to all interested parties from their computers at home.
 This considerably increases the international visibility of the collections.

 For further information on the project, please contact the directorate.